project-hatohol/hatohol/doc/install/hatohol0.1-centos6.4.md

      [ -f $PROG ]|| exit 0

+> ** NOTE ** The line with '+' means the newly added .

 ### Initialization of Hatohol DB

 Copy the configuration template file to an arbitrary directory.

     # cp /usr/share/hatohol/hatohol-config.dat.example ~/hatohol-config.dat

-Edit the copied configuration file.
+Add the information of ZABBIX server and nagios server in the copied configuration file.
 Some rules and examples are in the file as comments.

 Reflect the configuration to the DB as